isaksolheim/image-to-ascii/README.md

 # image-to-ascii
-Turn image to ascii art with python
+Turn image into ascii art with python